Skip to main content

 Trump also moved to further weaken the position of Palestinian leadership.

-Ahead of recognising Jerusalem as the capital of Israel, Trump shuttered the Palestinian Liberation Organisation's office in Washington DC.
+Ahead of recognising Jerusalem as the capital of Israel, Trump shuttered the Palestinian Liberation Organisation's office in Washington.
 His administration also cut $200m of funds to the Palestinian Authority, the governing body for the occupied West Bank.

-After leaving office in 2021, reporters released snippets of Trump's conversations within the White House, which painted a picture that made it seem Trump had more scorn for Israel's Benjamin Netanyahu than Palestininian Authority President Mahmoud Abbas.
+After leaving office in 2021, reporters released snippets of Trump's conversations within the White House, which painted a picture that made it seem like Trump had more scorn for Israeli Prime Minister Benjamin Netanyahu than Palestinian Authority President Mahmoud Abbas.

 Yet the policies pursued by Trump broke away from decades of American precedent, in order to aid Israel, as it continued to breach international law with the expansion of illegal settlements in the occupied Palestinian territories.